 - Check out the Rhodium Weekend Conference to connect with like-minded entrepreneurs

-If you’re interested in acquiring a business, I’d recommend two brokers:
+If you’re interested in acquiring a business, I’d recommend three brokers: